TOILmodular/GARGLER/README.md

 There are a number SMD capacitors with the package size 1608 (imperial 0603), as well as several NPN transistors MMBT3904 with package size SOT-23-3.

+Concerning the resistor size, I am usually using small-size resistors, about half the length of the usual size, so they need less space on the PCB.
+If you want to use my Gerber files, you have to consider that fact.
+You might still use normal size resistors and put them in a standing position on the boards.
+Should also work fine.

 ## Soldering ICs on Control Board
 There are three ICs to be soldered on the control board in a special way, although the ones to be used are THT.
 Due to space issues, there are no holes for the IC sockets.